The communication theory is a simple statement proposed by S. F. Scudder that all living beings communicate through different communication methods.

 These structures are directly affected by the decision making process.

 8. Cognitive Dissonance Theory

 The psychological conflict, which is the result of contradictory thoughts, is called cognitive dissonance.
 For example, a person likes a phone but does not support the price of the product.

 Cognitively sophisticated people will be successful communicators since they can create advanced messages for other people.
-They also can target and perceive more than one communication goal successfully.
+They also can target, communicate and perceive more than one communication goal successfully.

 Every person understands and interprets the world differently.
 This theory explains the reason why people see the world differently.
 The thoughts or information which reinforces the beliefs of the people are accepted, and the others are rejected.

 This theory believes that most of us believe today that media influences a person’s sense of reality.
-Most of the people are unable to acquire experience by the direct medium.
+Most of the people are unable to acquire everyday life experience by the direct communications medium.
 For example, you cannot be present at every news that is happening around the world.

 Therefore this theory suggests that the viewpoint that you have developed is from mediated sources and not by direct experience.
-Thus your thoughts are influenced.
+Thus your thoughts and feelings are influenced.